mchwavy/gtooljl/README.md

 chead = readchead( f )
 ```

-To read data, you need the ngtstat command, which was developed to handle gtool3 files.
-First pecify the directory containing the axis data files in advance in the GTAXDIR environment variable.
+To read data, you need specify the directory containing the axis data files in advance in the GTAXDIR environment variable.

 ```
 using gtooljl